hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 Steps before configuring NoMachine
 ----------------------------------

-NoMachine works listens to the SSH agents, such as :ref:`Pageant <using Pageant>` for Windows users, and the default :ref:`agent included with OpenSSH <SSH agent>` for Linux/Mac users.
+NoMachine listens to the SSH agents, such as :ref:`Pageant <using Pageant>` for Windows users, and the default :ref:`agent included with OpenSSH <SSH agent>` for Linux/MacOS users.
 Using NoMachine client with an SSH agent ensures a convenient workflow.
 Therefore, we strongly advice you to setup your :ref:`SSH agent <SSH agent>`, before continuing further.